Annie Denton Cridge: Biography

-Cridge and her husband lived in Dayton, Ohio, and published a newspaper called the Vanguard.
-The Vanguard was dedicated to "spiritualism, positive reform, and progressive literature".
-It was published during the crisis of faith which emerged in the nineteenth century in response to the break away from romanticism and the emergence of scientific developments.
-Cridge underwent her own crisis of faith, which was marked by two incidents in her early twenties that transitioned her into the literary and political spheres.
-When Cridge was twenty-two, she began an autobiographical series of articles titled "My Soul's Thraldom and Its Deliverance."
-A portion of the work was published in each edition of the Vanguard.
-The series discusses her rejection of her Evangelical upbringing in England, which was how her parents raised her.
-She said that her parents' Methodist doctrines "made heaven into hell".
+The Vanguard was published during the American crisis of faith that emerged in the nineteenth century in response to the break away from romanticism and the emergence of scientific developments.

+Cridge underwent her own crisis of faith due to two incidents that transitioned her into the literary and political spheres.
+When Cridge was twenty-two, she rejected her Evangelical upbringing in England that had been in line with her parents' beliefs.
+This she described in a series of autobiographical articles titled "My Soul's Thraldom and Its Deliverance."
+A portion of the work was published in successive editions of The Vanguard.
+In the series, she said her parents' Methodist doctrines "made heaven into hell".
 In chapter six of her autobiography, she writes, "Religion! call it not by that name: 'tis the demon of misery.
 What else could blight the silvery laugh of youth, freeze the gushings of joy and chain the soul in everlasting night!".
-She struggled to find the spiritual truth, fluctuating among different perceptions of the religious practices of the day.
-Additionally, she underwent a life-changing occurrence in 1857, when she was twenty-three.
+She strived to find her spiritual truth, holding fluctuating perceptions of the religious practices of the day.

+Additionally, she underwent a life-changing occurrence in 1857.
 She gave birth to a baby boy, but he only survived a few months.
-After her son's death, it is recorded that Cridge "saw the spirits of her own dead parents above his couch, waiting to bear his sweet spirit away.
+After his death, it is recorded that Cridge "saw the spirits of her own dead parents above his couch, waiting to bear his sweet spirit away.
 She watched her baby's spirit withdraw from his body and assume a spiritual body, with the help of his [deceased] grandparents".

-During the 1860s the Cridges worked as reformers in Washington DC.
-(Alfred later wrote the book "Proportional Representation including its relationship to initiative and referendum," published in 1904.)
-By 1870 she was living in Pennsylvania.
+She bore two other children as well, a daughter (later Mrs. W.H.
+Smith of Palo Alto) and a surviving son, Alfred Denton Cridge.

+In 1859 she published a monthly magazine The Home Gen.

+In 1861 the Cridges moved to Washington, D.C. where Alfred found work in the Secret Service then in the federal Inspector Division.
+They were active slavery abolitionists and political reformers.
+They moved to Pennsylvania where Annie and Alfred were exposed to the electoral reform ideas of Pennsylvania Senator Buckalew.
+Alfred later was a prominent campaigner for proportional representation and other political reforms.

+In 1870 Cridge and the children moved to an alternative colony at Riverside, California, Alfred staying in Washington to make money for the family project of building a home at Riverside.

+In 1870 her groundbreaking feminist utopian novel Man's Rights or how would you like it?
+Comprising Dreams was published in Woodhull's and Claflin's Weekly, a magazine co-founded by Victoria Woodhull (1838-1927).
+That magazine also published an account of four other of her dreams a short time later (3 September-19 November 1870).
+The novel Man's Rights was published in book form that same year by her brother's wife, Elizabeth Melissa Foote Denton, of Wellesley, Mass.
+(A large collection of Denton family papers is stored at the offices of the Wellesley Historical Society, Wellesley, Mass.)